Inside Story

 Starmer on the brink

 Endgame?
-Journalists outside the PM’s residence, 10 Downing Street, yesterday.
+Journalists outside the British PM’s residence, 10 Downing Street, on Tuesday.
 Ben MontgomeryGetty Images

 Less than two years ago Keir Starmer rode to power in a landslide election victory that saw the Labour Party win more than 400 seats in the House of Commons, a majority of 175 over all other parties combined.
 Last week he presided over the largest mid-term election loss in Labour’s history, halving the party’s vote share.
-Today his colleagues look poised to start the process of electing a new leader, who would become the UK’s sixth prime minister in seven years.
+This week his colleagues looked poised to start the process of electing a new leader, who would become the UK’s sixth prime minister in seven years.

 Britain doesn’t have American-style mid-term elections, of course: last week’s voting was for the Scottish and Welsh parliaments and local authorities in England.
 But Labour’s extraordinary rout has seismic implications for national politics.
 If the results were replicated in a general election, Britain’s next prime minister would almost certainly be Nigel Farage, leader of the far-right populist party Reform UK, chief architect of the Brexit referendum and figurehead of the anti–European Union “Leave” campaign.